VysotskiVadim/VysotskiVadim.blog/_drafts/android-jetpack-navigation-navigate-safe.markdown

 ### Always use navigateSafe

-It's hard to remember that you and your teammates should prefer `navigateSafe` over default `navigate`.
+It's hard to remember that you and your teammates should prefer `navigateSafe` wrapper over default `navigate`.
-I implemented a linter rule that reminds us about safe navigation.
+Linter can help remind us when we forget.

 {% include image.html src="safe-jetpack-navigation-linter" alt="Linter rule highlight error" %}

 Checkout [linter rule on github](https://github.com/VysotskiVadim/jetpack-navigation-example/blob/master/lintrules/src/main/java/dev/vadzimv/jetpack/navigation/lintrules/UnsafeNavigationDetector.kt) and checkout [the article about linter rules](https://proandroiddev.com/implementing-your-first-android-lint-rule-6e572383b292) if you aren't familiar with custom linter rules.

-It's a lot of code in the rule, but don't worry it's simple.
+It's a lot of code, but don't worry it's simple.

 Step 1: tell the linter method name that you'd like to inspect.
 ```kotlin
 override fun getApplicableMethodNames(): List<String> = listOf("navigate")
 ```
-Step 2: report error if `navigate` is member of `androidx.navigation.NavController`.
+Step 2: report error if method `navigate` is member of `androidx.navigation.NavController`.
 ```kotlin
 if (evaluator.isMemberInClass(method, "androidx.navigation.NavController")) {
     context.report(...)